robbert-vdh/yabridge/README.md

   every parameter change and MIDI event.
 With VST3 all of that gets wrapped up in a single function call.
 That significantly reduces the amount of back-and-forth communication needed, and thus the potential overhead of bridging.
-VST3 plugins also allow the host do some optimizations for plugins that are not actively processing sound, which potentially reduces the overall DSP load even further in a large project where there may be many tracks that are not actively being used during most of the project.
+VST3 plugins also allow the host to do some optimizations for plugins that are not actively processing sound, which potentially reduces the overall DSP load even further in a large project where there may be many tracks that are not actively being used during most of the project.